High School Senior Recognition Program

 Seniors may participate regardless of race, religion or national origin.

-Seniors are given the opportunity to earn money for graduation and college expenses.
+Seniors are given the opportunity to earn money and scholarships for graduation and college expenses.
 For over 40 years, Beta Mu Omega and the Raising the Standard Foundation has awarded close to $500,000 in scholarships, cash award incentives and gifts.

 All seniors accepted into the program are required to attend all workshops, service projects and the Ceremony.
-Each Senior will have a minimum amount of funds to raise through activities such as sponsorships and ticket sales.
+Each Senior will have a minimum amount of funds to raise through activities such as sponsorships and fundraiser sales.

 During the 2020 virtual HSSR ceremony 11 honorees were awarded over $15,000 in scholarships and over $17,000 in cash incentive awards, gifts and prizes.
 Congratulations to all!!